huipengzhang/CarND-P15-Vehicle-Detection-and-Tracking/README.md

  ### 6. Video pipeline
-The pipeline works as follows, process the video frame by frame, sliding window to search for car image, create heat map for group overlapping windows, track the detected blog.

-Create a pipline to detect cars in a video stream Visualization:
+The pipeline performs the vehicle detection and tracking on each frame.The results are visualized and overlaid on the original images:

 * Detected windows: Blue boxes
 * Heatmap: Green area
 * Bounding boxes of cars: Red boxes

-The produce many False Positives, , especially around theb fences on the left side.
-It possilble the fences have vertical lines which can be confusing to a cars image.

-The white vechile, and dark vehicle can be detected.
-The threshoding the heat map reduce, the among, hover, it also take a second to confornt it is a car. of lose track.

-Here's a [link to my video result](https://www.youtube.com/watch?v=Djb4ydFqc7U)
+Here's a [link to my video result](https://www.youtube.com/watch?v=Djb4ydFqc7U) From the result, we can see the classifier gets many False Positives, especially on fences on the left side.
+It possible the fences have vertical lines which can be confusing to car images.
+Some of them even contain cars form the opposite direction.
+However, they are filter outed, the red box shows the confirmed cars object.
+The position of the box is lagged behind, due to the delay introduce by the moving average method.

 ---
 ## Discussion